- Home

 After treatment ends, you will have regular appointments with your specialists to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back (recurred) or spread.

-During check-ups, you will usually have a pelvic examination, and you may have a follow-up HPV test or liquid-based cytology (LBC) test, blood tests, x-rays, a CT scan or PET–CT scan.
+During check-ups, you will usually have a pelvic examination, and you may have a follow-up HPV and liquid-based cytology (LBC) tests, blood tests, and imaging scans.
 Your doctor will discuss your follow-up schedule with you.
 For the first few years, you will probably have a check-up every 3–6 months.
-Check-ups will become less frequent if you have no further problems.
+Check-ups will become less frequent (once a year) if you have no further problems.

 When a follow-up appointment is approaching, many people feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.